ydahal1/ydahal1/jokes.md

-Egyptians claimed to invent the guitar, but they were such lyres.﻿
+A man walked in to a bar with some asphalt on his arm.
+He said “Two beers please, one for me and one for the road.”

 [
-Fri Mar  7 00:25:32 UTC 2025
+Sat Mar  8 00:20:37 UTC 2025
  ]